-On a same store basis, there was an increase in property operating income and expense quarter-to-date and year-to-date, reflecting an increase in rentable square footage and a higher utilization rate.
-Additionally, higher power costs were incurred in connection with inclement weather conditions, with the incremental cost billed to our tenants.
+On a same store basis, property operating income and expense also increased quarter-to-date and year-to-date, reflecting an increase in rentable square footage.
+Additionally, in the year-to-date period, higher power costs were incurred in connection with inclement weather conditions, with the incremental cost billed to our colocation tenants.